berakoc/tuple/README.md

 # tuple
-A tuple structure for JavaScript
+A tuple data type for JavaScript